NLeSC/mcfly/docs/user_manual.rst

 Eligible data sets
 ^^^^^^^^^^^^^^^^^^
-Mcfly is a tool for *classification* of single or *multichannel timeseries data*.
+Mcfly is a tool for *classification* and *regression* of single or *multichannel timeseries data*.
 One (real valued) multi-channel time series is associated with one class label.
 All sequences in the data set should be of equal length.

 Data format